Flag manifolds, symmetric $\fr{t}$-triples and Einstein metrics: Symmetric -triples for certain classes of flag manifolds

-\begin{remark} \textnormal{The isotropy representation of a flag manifold $M=G/K$ of a compact semisimple Lie group $G$ with $b_{2}(M)=1$, may have at most six isotropy summands.
+\begin{remark} \textnormal{The isotropy representation of a flag manifold $M=G/K$ of a compact simple Lie group $G$ with $b_{2}(M)=1$, may have at most six isotropy summands.
 This natural constraint comes from the form of the highest root $\widetilde{\al}$ corresponding to a complex semisimple Lie algebra (cf. \cite[p. ~477]{Hel}).
-For example, a flag manifold $M=G/K$ with $b_{2}(M)=1$ and $G\in\{SU(\ell+1), SO(2\ell+1), Sp(\ell), SO(2\ell)\}$, could be either an isotropy irreducible Hermitian symmetric space of compact type, or a generalized flag manifold with two isotropy summands.
+For example, a flag manifold $M=G/K$ with $b_{2}(M)=1$ and $G\in\{\SU(\ell+1), \SO(2\ell+1), \Sp(\ell), \SO(2\ell)\}$, could be either an isotropy irreducible Hermitian symmetric space of compact type, or a generalized flag manifold with two isotropy summands.
 This is because the heights of the simple roots for classical simple Lie groups are not greater than two.
-Moreover, the only simple Lie group whose its root system contains simple roots $\al_{i}$ with $\Hgt(\al_{i})=5$, or $\Hgt(\al_{i})=6$ is $E_8$, and only for this Lie group we can determine flag manifolds $M=G/K$ with $b_{2}(M)=1$ and five or six isotropy summands.
-More information about these spaces can be found in \cite{CS} (see also Example \ref{height5}).} \end{remark}
+Moreover, the only simple Lie group whose root system contains simple roots $\al_{i}$ with $\Hgt(\al_{i})=5$, or $\Hgt(\al_{i})=6$ is $G=\E_8$, and only for this Lie group we can determine flag manifolds $M=G/K$ with $b_{2}(M)=1$ and five or six isotropy summands.
+For more details we refer to \cite{CS} (see also Example \ref{height5}).} \end{remark}

 \begin{remark} \textnormal{Since the $\fr{t}$-root system of flag manifold $M=G/K$ as in Corrollary \ref{betti1}, is given by $R_{\fr{t}}^{+}=\{\overline{\al}_{i}, 2\overline{\al}_{i}, \ldots, r\overline{\al}_{i}\}$, $r\geq 2$, another symmetric $\fr{t}$-triple is given by